nh0627/CodingTest/JavaScript/FunctionalProgramming/index.md

 ```

 #### Higher Order Function (HOF)
 A function either takes one or more functions as arguments or returns a function as a result.
+This is possible because a function is the first citizen in JS.

 ```
 const hof = (fn) => fn(5);